All you need to know about exploring the iconic city like you live there

 If you know you are coming and want to see this attraction, book your tickets in advance.

-Tickets are $25.50/ person for a reserve or pedestal ticket, $28.50 for crown access, and sell out 6 weeks in advance typically.
-So check your options as soon as you know your travel dates.
+Tickets are $32.30/ person for a reserve or pedestal or crown access, and sell out 6 weeks in advance typically.
+Tickets are $32.00 for the round trip shuttle to both Liberty and Ellis Islands.
+Check your options as soon as you know your travel dates to be sure you secure your spot if this is a priority.

 Regardless of if you have tickets or are going up into the statue or not, the ferry ride and Ellis Island are worth the trip.
 The views of the skyline, historical presence and monumental significance are awe inspiring.
 Dress for the weather, plan for some lines and a security check to enter.